jw120/toy-rxjs/README.md

 for higher-order operators (as far as I can tell TypeScript does not give a way to write the proper type for, e.g., `concatAll` as a method)
 * No support for hot observables
 * A number of the asynchronous tests are non-deterministic and have been commented out to improve reproducibility

-## TODO

-* Review all files and ensure at least some JSdoc for all exported functions and methods
-* Put on Github

 ## API supported